tylerbutler/tools-monorepo/packages/dill-docs/src/content/docs/api/interfaces/DillOptions.md

 title: "DillOptions"
 ---

-Options used to control Dill's behavior.
+Options used to control dill's behavior.

 ## Properties